Title

 One short flushing is not sufficient.
 Maintain a steady flow of water over the affected area(s) until the victim is delivered to medical help.
 The water provided with each nurse tank or other container will not be enough.
 Five gallons flowing in a pencil-sized stream will last approximately seven minutes.
 Additional water should be carried on every tractor used in field applications and in every field support motor vehicle.
 Collect as much water as possible and continue flushing while arrangements are being made to transport the victim to a medical facility.
 Do not reuse the water; it will not provide relief, having already absorbed anhydrous ammonia.

-Transport To Medical Facility
+Transport to Medical Facility

 Make arrangements to transport the victim to a doctor or hospital immediately after exposure.
 First aid can be given while transport arrangements are being made, but get the victim to medical care as soon as possible.
 Notify the hospital that the victim is being transported.
 First aid flushing should be continued while in transport.